Q. What is a Children’s Novel WIP Critique?

 - The Organization: How does the story flow from page to page, from scene to scene?
 Does the tension build as the pages turn?

 - The Voice: Which voice does the story use (first, second, or third person)?
-Does the story (or chapter) have a single narrator?
+Does each chapter have a single narrator?

 Q. What will you send me for my critique?